Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Bill ID: 119hr3425

-Latest action: Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+Latest official action: Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.

 Introduced in House